dbehmoaras/SortingCars/README.md

 To do:
 1. Create the list files. all of the pieces are ready.
+2. Implement the quicksort object array algorithm by accessing the car's compareTo method in the quicksort engine's partition method.
+3. Set up a thread pool the creates a thread for each list
-2. Implement the quicksort object array algorithm by accessing the car's compareTo method in the quicksort engine's partition method. git commit -m "added clear method to data generator. generates the Vin randomly in the car class's constructor.
+4. find a way run quicksort in separate threads git commit -m "added clear method to data generator. generates the Vin randomly in the car class's constructor.
 ---